-20.B.2.a.
-Discrimination - Any treatment or distinction in favor of or against a person based on the person's actual or perceived race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability.
-Discrimination also includes treating someone unfavorably because the person is married to or otherwise associated with a person of a certain race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability.

-20.B.2.b.
-Harassment - Any unwelcome or offensive conduct, verbal or physical, based on a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability if such conduct adversely affects that person's work performance or employment status, or otherwise creates an intimidating, hostile or offensive work environment.
-Examples of prohibited conduct include derogatory comments, remarks, gestures, or jokes, including the same contained in electronic communications and media, relating to a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability, racial or ethnic slurs, and negative epithets.

-20.B.2.c.
-Sexual Harassment - Any type of unwelcome or offensive conduct based on an individual's sex, whether or not the conduct is sexual in nature, where: 1) submission to or rejection of this conduct by an individual is used as a factor in decisions affecting hiring, evaluation, promotion or other aspects of employment; or 2) this conduct unreasonably interferes with a person's employment or creates an intimidating, hostile or offensive work environment.
+- 20.B.2.a.
+Discrimination Any treatment or distinction in favor of or against a person based on the person's actual or perceived race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability.
+Discrimination also includes treating someone unfavorably because the person is married to or otherwise associated with a person of a certain race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability. - 20.B.2.b.
+Harassment Any unwelcome or offensive conduct, verbal or physical, based on a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability if such conduct adversely affects that person's work performance or employment status, or otherwise creates an intimidating, hostile or offensive work environment.
+Examples of prohibited conduct include derogatory comments, remarks, gestures, or jokes, including the same contained in electronic communications and media, relating to a person's race, color, national origin, gender, age, sexual orientation, gender identity, religion, protective hairstyles, or disability, racial or ethnic slurs, and negative epithets. - 20.B.2.c.
+Sexual Harassment Any type of unwelcome or offensive conduct based on an individual's sex, whether or not the conduct is sexual in nature, where: 1) submission to or rejection of this conduct by an individual is used as a factor in decisions affecting hiring, evaluation, promotion or other aspects of employment; or 2) this conduct unreasonably interferes with a person's employment or creates an intimidating, hostile or offensive work environment.

-Examples of prohibited sexual harassment include: derogatory comments, remarks, gestures or jokes about a particular sex; demands for sexual favors in exchange for favorable treatment or continued employment; unwanted sexual advances or propositions; unwelcome touching; graphic, verbal commentary about an individual's body, sexual prowess or sexual deficiencies; repeated sexual comments, sexual gestures, sexual jokes, leering, whistling, or other verbal abuse of a sexual nature; the display in the workplace of sexually suggestive objects or pictures; and using electronic media and communications to send or receive sexually suggestive messages and/or images.
+Examples of prohibited sexual harassment include: derogatory comments, remarks, gestures or jokes about a particular sex; demands for sexual favors in exchange for favorable treatment or continued employment; unwanted sexual advances or propositions; unwelcome touching; graphic, verbal commentary about an individual's body, sexual prowess or sexual deficiencies; repeated sexual comments, sexual gestures, sexual jokes, leering, whistling, or e fo or glossary of terms 48 C.J.S.P.F R. Rev 07/20)2 23 Jekuany Jug gestive mes Joages and/ or images. objects or p ictures; and I using elec ctronic media a and commu inications to send or red eive other verbal abuse of a sexual nati ire: the disp ay in the wor kplace of sex cually sugge: stive